-- An exec can create a buffer in a data stack using the MAKEBUF command - All elements added after a MAKEBUF command are placed in the new buffer - MAKEBUF basically changes the location the QUEUE instruction inserts new elements
+- An EXEC can create a buffer in a data stack using the MAKEBUF command - All elements added after a MAKEBUF command are placed in the new buffer - MAKEBUF basically changes where the QUEUE instruction inserts new elements - Remember QUEUE inserts at the "bottom" of the stack (or buffer)

-Using Buffers in the Data Stack. . .
+Using Buffers in the Data Stack . . .

-- An exec can use MAKEBUF to create multiple buffers in the data stack - MAKEBUF returns in the RC variable the number identifying the newly created buffer - DROPBUF command is used to remove a buffer from the data stack - · Allows an exec to easily remove temporary storage assigned to the data stack - A buffer number can be specified with DROPBUF to identify the buffer to remove -Default is to remove the most recently created buffer - DROPBUF 0 creates an empty data stack (use with caution) - The QBUF command is used to find out how many buffers have been created - The QELEM command is used to find out the number of elements in the most recently created buffer - CAUTION: When an element is removed below a buffer the buffer disappears.
+• An EXEC can use MAKEBUF to create multiple buffers in the data stack

+- MAKEBUF returns in the RC variable the number identifying the newly created buffer

+DROPBUF command is used to remove a buffer from the data stack

+- Allows an EXEC to easily remove temporary storage assigned to the data stack - A buffer number can be specified with DROPBUF to identify the buffer to remove - Default is to remove the most recently created buffer - DROPBUF 0 results in an empty data stack (use with caution)

+The QBUF command is used to find out how many buffers have been created

+The QELEM command is used to find out the number of elements in the most recently created buffer